github/pagerduty-incident-webhooks/README.md

+**NOTE: This repository is no longer supported or updated by GitHub.
+If you wish to continue to develop this code yourself, we recommend you fork it.**

 # PagerDuty Incident Webhooks

 This fires a webhook of incident data for each triggered incident PagerDuty in your account.
 Ideally, you'd point this at another tiny app that processes the events and does your bidding with them - ships them to campfire, APN, a tiny sinatra app that pipes incidents to `say`...go nuts.